 In 1999, a pyromaniac set fire to the building, which was subsequently demolished.

 The Avalon re-established itself the next year in the upstairs dress-circle of the once famous Savoy Picture Theatre, just around the corner from the original site.
 The projection room became the kitchen and the old refreshment lounge became the Avalon Cocktail Bar.
-A large window was installed at the back of the space which opened up to views of Leura and the Jamieson Valley.
+A large window was installed at the back of the space which opened up to views of Leura and the Jameson Valley.

 The restaurant design took inspiration from old ocean liners of the 40’s & 50’s, while in keeping with the Art Deco style of the historic Picture Theatre and Lounge.